TykTechnologies/tyk-terraform/modules/tyk-dashboard/aws/README.md

 }
 ```

-This example will create a launch configuration with `tyk-dashboard-1.7.3` running on `t3.medium`  instances in VPC subnets "subnet-012345c34d32a4ca9" and "subnet-5432108982f9ca6c3" accessible on port 80 (and 5000 for notifications), connected to Redis and MongoDB via specified configurations.
+This example will create a launch configuration with `tyk-dashboard-1.9.4` running on `t3.medium`  instances in VPC subnets "subnet-012345c34d32a4ca9" and "subnet-5432108982f9ca6c3" accessible on port 80 (and 5000 for notifications), connected to Redis and MongoDB via specified configurations.

 The auto-scaling group will have between 2 and 4 instances with default scaling policies created too.

 The load balancer will be provisioned in VPC subnets "subnet-012345c34d32a4ca9" and "subnet-5432108982f9ca6c3".

+## Bootstrap

+Please note that doing bootstrap through the GUI is not working at the moment and you will need to do the bootstrap manually.
+Instruction of how to do this can be found here: https://tyk.io/docs/tyk-dashboard-api/#creating-organisations-and-users.
+We have fix coming up in one of the next major releases, which will resolve the GUI bootstrap issue.

 ## Inputs